 Bio

-Her practice often involves performative actions, inan act that seeks to move from what is seen to what is happening, to what is dissolving brutally and quietly.
-Through various gestures and iterations—detonations, blowing, molding, liquefying, surrendering herself —she poses questions about the nature of existence, explores liminal spaces and the lack of physicality.
-In an interplay between the intelligible and the obscure, the wild and the desolate, the remnants and the lamented.
+Paula Tove Maria Alderin is a visual artist whose work navigates the boundaries of language, matter, and embodied experience.
+Her practice unfolds through material and immaterial explorations, encompassing installation, sculpture, painting, notes, light, and text.
+Her work often involves performative actions—acts that move from what is seen, to what is happening, to what is dissolving, both brutally and quietly.
+Through various gestures and iterations—blowing, molding, liquefying, surrendering—she poses questions about the nature of reality, exploring liminal spaces and other realms, in an interplay between the intelligible and the obscure, the wild and the desolate, the remnants and the lamented.

 “What remains after an act has ended?
 What are the obligations of a witness to an act that is over?
-These questions are thoroughly theatrical and performative, but they are also intimate and ethical” (Peggy Phelan, Lessons in Blindness, PMLA, 2004).
+These questions are thoroughly theatrical and performative, but they are also intimate and ethical”

 Bio